CorrelAid/pystatis/README.md

 results.tables.get_metadata([1,2]) # Gets the metadata for the table
 ```

-A complete overview of all use cases is provided in the sample notebook for [find](https://github.com/CorrelAid/pystatis/blob/main/nb/find.ipynb).
+A complete overview of all use cases is provided in the example notebook for [find](https://github.com/CorrelAid/pystatis/blob/main/nb/find.ipynb).

 ### Download data